-But when you hear the first few notes of his brand new Slaight Music single “Leave Me Right,” you’ll notice there’s something else about this Niagara Falls, Ontario-based country singer that’s hard to miss… His booming baritone.
+But when you hear the first few notes of his brand new single, the up-tempo stomper “Lit In The Sticks,” you’ll notice there’s something else about this 2019 CMAO Rising Star nominee and Niagara Falls, Ontario-based country singer that’s hard to miss… His booming baritone and stadium-sized voice.

 It’s as engrained in his DNA as is his ability to sing country music.
 “It’s funny,” admits Langdon, 29.
 “I sang as a kid and loved many music genres, but I always had that country sound.
 Even when I experimented with a variety of genres and material, friends would say, ‘Man, I don’t know if you’re trying, but you sound like a country singer.’
 It was just my voice.”

 Of “Lit In The Sticks” Langdon shares, “This is a high energy country song that makes you want to party.
 It doesn’t matter where you are from or what’s in your wallet, anyone can get lit in the sticks."